 Does it make sense to crowdfund?

 Crowdfunding can be great for some projects and terrible for others.
-If you are trying to decide if you should crowdfund your project, it’s a good idea to look for similar ones.
+If you are trying to decide if you should crowdfund your project, it’s a good idea to look for similar ones on popular platforms.
 See if there are crowdfunding projects that are related to yours and have been successful in the past.
 If you do find some successful projects, then crowdfunding is probably a good place to launch your idea.